top of page

 About Us

 AI & Partners is already working with clients since the initial publication of the EU AI Act in 2021.
-AI & Partners has built a reputation as the go-to AI professional services firm in Europe.
+AI & Partners has built a reputation as the go-to AI-focused professional services firm in Europe.
 Each member of our team serves as an subject matter expert in their niche.
 They remain updated on developments in their respective industries, so that you receive the most specific and accurate state-of-the-art service available.
 Regardless of your needs, you will always receive standards above and beyond the market norms.

 What is the EU AI Act?